> Folk Music > Songs > The Blooming Bright Star of Belle Isle

 And I own I came here in disguise.

-I came to fulfill my last promise
+I came to fulfil my last promise

 And I hoped to give you a surprise.